The amounts reflected herein are those estimated for the 2016 - 2017 academic year. The application form is available at the bottom of this page.

 Note: New students who have not attended UNCW in a graduate status need not submit a degree audit.

 2 GLS GAs: Internal to GLS Office:Two GAs at $10500 each (5250 per semester) -- All assignees will report to either the Assistant Director or the Director of the GLS Program as directed.
 Each full GA requires 20 hours/week work.
 At the Directors discretion, these assistantships can be broken up and assigned to more than two students as long as the $21000 cap is not exceeded.
 Workhour requirements will follow GA award amounts.
 Anticipated work areas are:

 - Editorial management of the GLS journal, Palaver.

-- Assisting faculty with research.
+- Assisting faculty with guest lectures and course preparation..

 - Development of a program to market Graduate Liberal Studies to the appropriate audience.

 All successful applicants for a GA must provide to the GLS Program Office:

 - a Form W4 (Employee's Withholding Allowance Certificate -- federal).
 At UNCW, this form is completed online.
 For instructions on how to complete this form, go to Payroll's web page titled "Update Federal and State Tax Forms Online - Quick and Easy Directions" located at http://uncw.edu/payroll/documents/ElectronicW-4andNC-4Instructions.pdf.
 Notify the GLS Program Assistant when this action is complete.
 The form will not be available until the student is fully accepted and admitted and the job assignment is in the UNCW system..

 - an NC-4 (Employee's Withholding Allowance Certificate -- North Carolina).
 As with the Form W4, this form is completed online.
 Go to the web page referenced above for instructions on how to proceed.